Table of Contents:

-If you do detect a fake website that is infringing on your copyright and trademark, there are many ways you can go about reporting it.
-Below are a selection of Red Points guides on how to take down duplicate websites:
+If you do detect a duplicate website that is infringing on your copyright and trademark, there are many ways you can go about reporting it.
+Below is a selection of Red Points guides on how to take down duplicate websites:

 1. Register your intellectual property (IP): As stressed above, if you register your website for copyright and trademark, it gives your brand extra protection, particularly in legal terms.
 These added protections also speed up the process of getting a website taken down, and time is of the essence when it comes to fraud.